 5. You will receive an e-mail acknowledging submission of your application on the registered e-mail id.

-As of now, our systems support applications filled in the English language only.
+As of now, our systems support applications filled in English language only

 Once the application is submitted, no changes will be accommodated.
-In case of submission of multiple applications, only the first submission will be taken into consideration and subsequent submissions will get rejected.
+In case of submission of multiple applications, first submission will be taken into consideration and subsequent submissions will get rejected.

-Post winning, all changes will be made with mutual consent, only in the best interest of the communities served / changed circumstances and consequently better impact, if so determined.
+Post winning, all changes will be made with mutual consent, only in the best interest of communities served / changed circumstances and consequently better impact if so determined.

 You will receive an e-mail acknowledging submission of your application.

 Yes.
 A list of documents is provided in the application form.
-Applicant organizations will have to upload scanned copy of all the required documents before submitting application.
+Applicant organization will have to upload scanned copy of all the required documents before submitting application.